makalu/makalu.github.com/ideas/_posts/2010-09-29-why-we-dont-sign-ndas.markdown

 ---
 layout: post
-title: Why we do not sign NDAs at Makalu
+title: Why we don’t sign NDAs
 author: Matt Henderson
 excerpt: Recently, a potential new customer expressed surprise when I told him that we at Makalu usually don’t sign NDAs.
 Mentioning that he’d found plenty of other companies willing to sign his NDA, I restated commitment to our position, and acceptance that we’d unfortunately have to miss the opportunity.
 ---